openshift-labs/learn-katacoda/intro-openshift/container-internals-lab-2/01-base-multi-layer-images.md

 ``docker history rhel7-atomic``{{execute}}

-Now, build a multi-layered image:
+Now, using a simple Dockerfile we created for you, build a multi-layered image:

 ``docker build -t rhel7-change ~/assets/exercise-01/``{{execute}}

-Do you see the newly created rhel7-change image?
+Do you see the newly created rhel7-change tag?

 ``docker images``{{execute}}

-Can you see all of the layers that make up the new image/repository?
+Can you see all of the layers that make up the new image/repository/tag?
 This command even shows a short summary of the commands run in each layer.
 This is very convenient for exploring how an image was made.

 ``docker history rhel7-change``{{execute}}